Essay · agentic-ai

 I have a build sitting open that I haven’t gone back to yet.

 I just wrapped a six-week intensive cohort.
 I shipped a product, did a live pitch, and onboarded my first client.
-Then I did what you’re supposed to do — I stepped away.
-Spent time with my family.
-Rested.
-Kept up with my full-time job.
-Let myself breathe for a minute.
+Then I did what you’re supposed to do: I stepped away.
+I spent time with my family, rested, kept up with my full-time job, and let myself breathe for a minute.

-But in the background, a question kept quietly surfacing: when I pick the build back up, what do I do with that conversation?
+But a question kept surfacing: when I pick the build back up, what do I do with that conversation?

 GigOps is real, deployed, and has a live client.
 But the build conversation that got it there is one very long Claude session.
 Dense.
 Decisions layered on top of each other.
-Starting a new session felt right — clean slate, no accumulated noise.
+Starting a new session felt right.
+Clean slate, no accumulated noise.
 But it also felt risky.
 What if I lost the thread?
 What if the new session didn’t have enough context to pick up where we left off?
-So I sat with the question unresolved, carrying it in the back of my head through the family time and the rest and the full-time job piling back up.
+So I sat with the question unresolved, carrying it through the family time and the rest and the full-time job piling back up.

-Then I was scrolling LinkedIn and a post stopped me.
+Then I was scrolling LinkedIn when a post stopped me.
 It linked out to a Substack piece about context drift in long AI sessions.
-I read it and felt something settle.
+I read it and something settled.
+I suspected I had accounted for this in some ways but I had to confirm.

-Because here’s what I found when I actually went and asked Claude directly — what do I have in place to handle this, really? — the answer was: more than I thought.
-The systems I’d been building around my workflow had already solved most of the problem.
-I just hadn’t named it yet.
+When I went and asked Claude directly what I actually had in place to handle this, the answer was: more than I thought.
+The systems I’d been building around my workflow seemed to cover most of the problem.
+I just hadn’t tested that assumption under sustained use yet.

 What Context Drift Actually Is